MercuryPay/Activate.PHP/README.md

 ##Overview

-This code repository is an example of a PHP web form to collect your data and validate it before submitting it to Mercury as a lead using our REST API.
+MercuryActivate&trade; is a secure enrollment service that enables merchants to apply to Mercury through an online form.
+This code repository is a example web form, written in PHP, that can be used to collect and validate data before submitting it to Mercury.

-## Step 1: Choose Your API Style and Entry Point
+## Step 1: Choose Your Payload Style and Entry Point

-You can use either JSON or XML RESTful messaging.
+You can use either JSON or XML payloads.

-As a developer, you will also need to choose a submission entry point: **Lead**, **Prospect** or **hybrid**.
+There are three entry points each with varying number of data attribute requirements: **Lead**, **Prospect** or **hybrid**.

-* A **Lead** submission requires five data points
+* A **Lead** submission requires five data attributes.
-* A **Prospect** submission requires over 30 data points
+* A **Prospect** submission requires over 30 data attributes.
-* A **hybrid** submission consists of the five required data points plus a subset of the data points for a Prospect.
-The developer decides which data points to include.
+* A **hybrid** submission consists of the five required data attributes plus a subset of the data attributes for a Prospect.
+The developer decides which data attributes to include.

 ## Step 2: Get a test API Key and password from Mercury

-An API Key is required for a developer to communicate with Mercury’s MercuryActivate service.
-Each API Key is unique for that developer.
-It is also unique to the certification service used for testing.
-Once the certification review is passed, you will be provided with new credentials for use in production.
+An API Key is required to communicate with the MercuryActivate&trade; service.
+Each API Key is unique for each developer and to the certification environment used for testing.
+Once the certification review is complete, new production credentials will be provided.

-## Step 3: Build your RESTful format
+## Step 3: Build your Payload

 This example uses a model object that contains all of the fields required for submission and then converts that model object to JSON.